sr99622/libonvif/README.md

 You will need to do this any time the server is modified as well.

-Once running you can check if Claude has loaded the server by looking at the menu File->Settings->Developer and it should show `cameras` with your configuration as an MCP server.
+Once running you can check if Claude has loaded the server by looking at the menu File->Settings->Developer and it should show `camera` with your configuration as an MCP server.
 If all has gone well, you can prompt the system to look for cameras using something like `find cameras on local network` which should produce a list of cameras with their IP addresses.
 You can get detailed info on a camera using something like `get camera 10.1.1.78` or get a snapshot with `get snapshot for 10.1.1.78` which will open a browser tab with the snapshot.
-Note that 10.1.1.78 is an exmaple IP address that you should replace with your target IP from the camera list.
+Note that 10.1.1.78 is an example IP address that you should replace with your target IP from the camera list.